 - Read about the physical exam form (in the Entrance Requirements section below)

 Does the district offer a registration help line?
-Please call 913-780-7781 for assistance with registering your student.
-This line will open soon.
-Watch the district website for details as they are finalized
+Please call 913-780-7781 (on or after July 7) for assistance with registering your student.

 Only students residing in the Olathe School District are eligible for enrollment.